-We believe the answer to that question (without being "tongue in cheek") for boards and companies should be "as much as possible."
+We believe the answer to that question (without "tongue in cheek") for boards and companies should be "as much as possible."
 Once a company has identified its cyber risks and is ready to buy a cyber insurance policy, determining how much insurance coverage to buy must be carefully considered.
-Using industry benchmark data from companies in your industry or sector that may have experienced a data breach, or from sources such as the Ponemon Institute, can help determine the appropriate amount of coverage the company should purchase.
-But understand that the dataset in cyber insurance land available today (unlike that in other areas of corporate insurance, such as Directors and Officers liability insurance) is very limited and underdeveloped.
+Using industry benchmark data from companies in your industry or sector that may have experienced a data breach or from sources such as the Ponemon Research Institute can help determine the appropriate amount of coverage the company should purchase.
+But understand that the data set today (much unlike other corporate areas of insurance, like Directors and Officers liability insurance) in cyber insurance land is very limited and underdeveloped.

 Another source of data to be considered can be found in various cyber security white papers.
-According to one very authoritative study, the 2013 Ponemon study, "Managing Cyber Security as a Business Risk: Cyber Insurance in the Digital Age," when asked to predict a company's maximum financial exposure of security exploits and data breaches for the next 24 months, the average estimate was approximately \$163 million.
+According to one very authoritative study, the 2013 Ponemon Study, "Managing Cyber Security as a Business Risk: Cyber Insurance in the Digital Age," when asked to predict a company's maximum financial exposure of security exploits and data breaches for the next 24 months, the average estimate was approximately \$163 million.5